 It’s making me sneeze just thinking about it.
-But, black pepper has long been known to aid in pain and swelling.
+Black pepper has long been known to aid in pain relief and swelling reduction.
 You may have heard of capsaicin?
-Well, that’s the key ingredient in black pepper that’s thought to give rheumatoid arthritis relief.
+Well, that’s the key ingredient in black pepper that’s thought to give RA relief.
 Capsaicin appears in many over the counter creams and lotions – most often associated with anti-inflammatory medications.

 The Verdict?
 Our studies have shown some positive effects of black pepper in treating rheumatoid arthritis.
 Keep in mind that since the most common application is through the use of creams and lotions, the relief is only temporary and needs to be used frequently to maintain pain relief.

 4. Green Tea

 The polyphenols in green tea are known for their joint-protecting and anti-inflammatory properties.
-But, it’s not just the polyphenols that are thought to help out rheumatoid arthritis sufferers.
-It’s really the antioxidants found in the polyphenols that are thought to suppress the immune system.
+But, it’s not just the polyphenols that are thought to help out RA sufferers.
+It’s really the antioxidants found in the polyphenols which are thought to suppress the immune system.

 The Verdict?
-True, green tea has shown positive effects on inflammation and immune system disorders, but the vast majority of the evidence has been shown in animal studies.
 We’ll hold out for more concrete results on humans.
 In the meantime, enjoy a cup of green tea – it won’t hurt anything.
 Though, we’re not yet convinced you are able to drink enough of it to get continuous adequate RA relief.
 You might float away first.

-Garlic is a tasty addition to many meals.
-And a potential source of relief for rheumatoid arthritis as an anti-inflammatory agent.
+Garlic is a tasty addition to many meals and a potential source of relief for RA as an anti-inflammatory agent.
 What’s thought to aid relief when bringing garlic into the picture?
-Garlic helps to suppress the production of pro-inflammatory cytokines – and if inflammation is prevented, the occurrence of arthritic joints will be reduced.
+Garlic helps to suppress the production of pro-inflammatory cytokines, and if inflammation is prevented, the progression of arthritic joints and the resultant symptoms will be reduced.

-The Verdict?
+The Problem?
 Once cooked, garlic loses most of its punch.
 And, let’s face it, how many people do you know that go around eating a bunch of raw garlic?

-Ginger has been known to be helpful for a lot of things.
-Especially nausea.
-What’s the one thing your mom whipped out when you were feeling sick to your stomach when you were little?
+Ginger has been known to be helpful for a lot of things, especially nausea.
+What’s the one thing your mom whipped out every time you were feeling sick to your stomach when you were little?
 Ginger ale.
 Go figure.
-It’s also been shown to help alleviate morning sickness in pregnant women and it’s noted to have anti-inflammatory qualities to alleviate arthritis symptoms.
+It’s also been shown to help alleviate morning sickness in pregnant women, and it’s noted to have anti-inflammatory qualities to alleviate arthritis symptoms.
 Elements in ginger have been found to reduce the action of T cells, which are those cells which are going around attacking your healthy cells.
 The overall result is a decrease in systemic inflammation.

 Ambivalent at best.
-It will be very difficult and time consuming to eat enough ginger, green tea, black pepper, etc. to truly alleviate your rheumatoid arthritis symptoms in the most optimal way.
-By the time you ate enough cinnamon, or any of the other herbs and spices mentioned above, stiff joints might not be your only problem anymore.
-So, what does work the best?
+It will be very difficult and time consuming to eat enough ginger, green tea, black pepper, etc. to truly alleviate your RA symptoms in the most optimal way.
+By the time you ate enough cinnamon (or any of the other herbs and spices mentioned above) stiff joints might not be your only concern anymore.
+So, now what?

 7. Lab Grade Turmeric + Lab Grade Boswellia Serrata